Jump to Camino Finisterre and Muxía Stages

 Disclosure: the PilgrimageTraveler.com is an associate of Booking.com, Roamless, and Amazon.
 As associates of these merchants, we earn from qualifying purchases from our links.

-Because Finisterre was considered to be the end of the known world in the Middle Ages, it held special spiritual and physical significance.
+Because Finisterre was considered the end of the known world in the Middle Ages, it held special spiritual and physical significance.

-You too can feel the unique spiritual and physical energy that has drawn pilgrims to Finisterre and Muxía for centuries.
-And this energy continues to survive to this day...
+Just like us, you too can experience the unique spiritual and physical energy that continues to attract pilgrims to Finisterre and Muxía for centuries - and still does to this day.

 "Sometimes we are called to dance on the wild edges of our lives and discover something new, or we have a sense that our lives have grown too small so we need to confront our fears of what is unknown, we need to welcome in strangeness to crack open unfamiliar parts of ourselves and of God." ~ Christine Valters Paintner, on Pilgrimage